 Remember the scene in the Disney movie Jungle Book where Mowgli and some naughty apes race through an abandoned city?
 Ancient, abandoned cities like the one in the movie really do exist.
-In Cambodia lies the remains of Angkor, a huge city built by the Khmer Empire between the ninth and 15th century.
+In Cambodia lies the remains of Angkor, a huge city built by the Khmer Empire between the ninth and 15th centuries.

 The city contains many temples built to worship Hindu gods.
 It also has huge reservoirs and canals to control the waters that flood Cambodia during monsoon season.
 Today, people live near Angkor in small villages, but the city is completely empty except for tourists.